-Microbial: Viruses and/or bacteria that may come from sewage treatment plants, septic systems, agricultural livestock, pet waste, and wildlife

-Inorganic: salts or metals that can be naturally occurring from the environment or as a result of storm runoff, industrial or domestic wastewater, oil and gas production, mining, or farming.

-Pesticides/Herbicides: chemicals used to grow and protect crops and plants which can come from a variety of sources such as storm runoff, residential, or business use.

-Organic Chemicals: by-products of industrial processes, petroleum production.
-Can come from gas stations, urban stormwater runoff, or septic systems.

-Radioactive: Naturally occurring or can be the result of oil and gas production or mining activities.

-Algal Toxins: Under certain conditions, such as in warm water containing an abundance of nutrients, naturally occurring blue-green algae can sometimes form harmful algal blooms (HABs) in lakes and rivers.
+- Microbial: Viruses and/or bacteria that may come from sewage treatment plants, septic systems, agricultural livestock, pet waste, and wildlife - Inorganic: salts or metals that can be naturally occurring from the environment or as a result of storm runoff, industrial or domestic wastewater, oil and gas production, mining, or farming. - Pesticides/Herbicides: chemicals used to grow and protect crops and plants which can come from a variety of sources such as storm runoff, residential, or business use. - Organic Chemicals: by-products of industrial processes, petroleum production.
+Can come from gas stations, urban stormwater runoff, or septic systems. - Radioactive: Naturally occurring or can be the result of oil and gas production or mining activities. - Algal Toxins: Under certain conditions, such as in warm water containing an abundance of nutrients, naturally occurring blue-green algae can sometimes form harmful algal blooms (HABs) in lakes and rivers.
 Some of these blooms are capable of producing toxins known as cyanotoxins that can harm humans and animals.

-The US EPA sets rules and regulations water, including to ensure that tap bottled water, may be water is safe to reasonably expected to drink.
-The rules set limits to the small amounts of amount of certain some contaminants. contaminants that The presence of can be in water contaminants does not produced by public water systems, like necessarily indicate CRW.
-The Oregon that water poses a Health Authority (OHA) is the agency that ensures the US EPA drinking water rules are followed in addition to Oregon-specific regulations.
+The US EPA sets rules and regulations to ensure that tap water is safe to drink.
+The rules set limits to the amount of certain contaminants that can be in water produced by public water systems, like CRW.
+The Oregon Health Authority (OHA) is the agency that ensures the US EPA drinking water rules are followed ing water rules are followed in addition to Oregon-specific regulations.